PBiedenkopf/ES-Arduino-GPX-datalogger/README.md

 ## Hardware
 ![Alt text](./wiring.png?raw=true "Title")

-Hint: Button1 (Pin 5) is used for thart logging.
-Button2 (Pin 7) will be used to mark special points of interests as waypoints on the current track (not implemented yet).
+Hint: Button1 (Pin 5) is used to start logging.
+Button2 (Pin 7) will be used to mark special points of interest as waypoints on the current track (not implemented yet).

 The following hardware was used in this project:
 - [Arduino Nano](https://www.amazon.de/gp/product/B078SBBST6/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1)